What is a lumbar disc?

 Lumbar discs are the cushions between each bone.
 They act as shock absorbers to the spine, and are capable of withstanding very high compressive loads.
 These discs can be thought of like a jelly filled donut, with firm outside and a soft gooey middle.
 The outside layers are called the annulus, which is made up of many layers of circular rings.
 The middle is called the nucleus, and has about the same consistency as gelatin.

-A disc lesion refers to a disruption of the annular fibers and displacement of material in the disc.
+A disc injury refers to a disruption of the annular fibers and displacement of material in the disc.
 This may result in radicular symptoms in your butt, thigh, leg, and foot from inflammation and chemical irritation or true mechanical compression of the nerve roots.
 Ensuing symptoms include pain, paresthesia, numbness or weakness in the distribution of the affected nerve root(s).
+This is also called a disc herniation and can be called a "slipped disc," although slipped disc is not the proper terminology.

-What are the risk factors for a disc lesion?
+What are the risk factors for a disc injury?

 Prevalence of disc lesions: